tbegum17/QA-DevOps-Project-2/README.md

 ### Date
 Below is the testing that was completed for the date api.
 On this it shows that the tests that was done was successful and there are no faults with the author-api.
 With the tests completed they also had 100% coverage meaning that the tests went well in all areas of the date api.
 The files that were tested were __init__.py and routes.py.
 This was done with unit testing.
 ![image](https://user-images.githubusercontent.com/60227889/188917258-a58a917a-410f-421f-97e8-bfd0b0935e7f.png)

+## Future Improvements
+For this project, there are some future improvements that would be recommended for future reference or if this project was to be completed.
+- One future improvement would be to get my app deployed via Jenkins.
+This was attempted in the project but the SSH key kept getting denied and - it essentially would not allow the app to deploy on there therefore, for next time this can be included.
+- Another one would be to include more ansible playbooks in the project would be an improvement too as only one playbook was added in the project.